 The 406 status code means that, although the server understood and processed the request, the response is of a form the client cannot understand.
 A client sends, as part of a request, headers indicating what types of data it can use, and a 406 error is returned when the response is of a type not i that list.

 • 407 – Proxy Authentication Required

-The 407 status code is very similar to the 401 status code, and means that the client must be authorised by the proxy before the request can proceed.
+The 407 status code is very similar to the 401 status code and means that the client must be authorized by the proxy before the request can proceed.

 • 408 – Request Timeout